joelgraff/obs-deluxe-countdown/README.md

 - Add a "Screen Capture" source and click OK twice (you can turn the source off by clicking the eye icon).
 - Add a Text source and name it "countdown".

 Scene sources should look as follows:

 ![](images/obs_countdown_sources.png)

 ### Add The Script

-Select "Tools -> Scripts" from the menu at the top of the OBS window and click the "+" button at the lower left to add a new script.
+- Select "Tools -> Scripts" from the top menu
+- Click the "+" button at the lower left of the sciprts dialog to add a new script.

-Navigate to the folder where the deluxe_countdown.py script file is located and select "Open"
+- Navigate to the folder where the deluxe_countdown.py script file is located and select "Open"

-Select the new script to begin configuring the countdown timer.
+- Select the new script to begin configuring the countdown timer.

 ## Configuration